ntoskrnl/DataSync/README.md

 // if there were no exceptions, persist syncDate to Android preferences (or to local DB) ...
 ```
-In the example above, class <code>Example</code> is a custom subclass of <code>ParseObject</code>.
+In the example above, class `Example` is a custom subclass of `ParseObject`.

 ### Deleting of objects

 You shouldn't delete local or remote objects.
-Instead, mark them as deleted and update <code>syncDate</code> field.
+Instead, mark them as deleted and update `syncDate` field.

 ```java
 // Obtain data-access object to manipulate the entity